 Nine Things to Consider When Applying for a T35 Experience

 Research can be a scary word for a lot of audiology students.
 The thought of a PhD can be even scarier.
 To help combat and break down this fear, the National Institutes of Health (NIH) has research training grants available to students enrolled in AuD programs.
 One of these grants is called the T35 grant and was created to get students interested in a future research career.
-This research opportunity is available at three sites across the country, and I recently completed a T35 at Boys Town National Research Hospital in Omaha, NE.
+This research opportunity is available at four sites across the country, and I recently completed a T35 at Boys Town National Research Hospital in Omaha, NE.
 This experience has changed my view of research, and I would recommend a T35 to anyone with an interest.
 However, there are a few things I wish I had known before applying and accepting a T35.
 Below are 9 things to consider before thinking about applying for a T35 summer.